0ringleader/ESP32-CO2/README.md

 Notes:
 - If your board uses different pins, change the `#define` constants at the top of `website_eInk-RAM_only.ino`.
 - The sketch uses software pin numbers directly; these correspond to the GPIO numbers on your ESP32-S3 board.
+- To use the serial monitor set the rate to 115200 baud

 **Arduino IDE — required libraries**
 Install the following via the Arduino Library Manager (or PlatformIO equivalents):